Kirom/CheckPvPAssistant/README.md

 ### Known Issues

-- Only EU region was tested, other regions need to be tested.
+- Only EU, US, TW regions was tested, other regions need to be tested.

 ### Supported Contexts